sebastianotronto/aoc/2025/README.md

 The first version of my program return 4851 instead of 202.
 I added a check for this case in `b-fixed.py`, hopefully it works in 100% of the cases now.

+### Day 10: Factory

+Phew, this was a hard one!
+(More details coming soon, for now read the code and the comments)